sed-pro-inria/conda-recipes/doc/index.rst

 The `INRIA Paris-Rocquencourt
 <http://www.inria.fr/en/centre/paris-rocquencourt>`_ SED `Conda channel`_ aims
-at easily distributing scientific software and libraries using the `Conda`_ package manager.
+at easily distributing scientific softwares and libraries using the `Conda`_ package manager.

-Supported platforms are GNU/Linux 64 bits (old system like Cent OS 5 are not supported) and OSX from 10.7 to 10.11.
+Supported platforms are GNU/Linux 64 bits (old system like CentOS 5 are not supported) and OSX from 10.7 to 10.11.
 Windows is not supported yet (no plan to support it for now).